006lp/lx-music-source-sharing/README.md

 To put it simply, everyone provides VIP or SVIP accounts on different platforms, and in exchange experiences the VIP or SVIP treatment of other platforms shared by others.

 # CHANGELOG
+## Dec 16th, 2024
+Guys, how are you?
+This is a new music source that has been delayed for 6 months. **006lpのPoland Source v2.15.2 is here!!**
+Unfortunately, we only have ONE SVIP account of NetEase Cloud Music, so this source only allows you to parse NetEase Cloud Music.
+Especially for users in mainland China, we have enabled CDN to speed up your access speed and provide you with a better experience!

+**How to get the source?**
+Please provide your SVIP/VIP account of major Chinese music platforms for exchange.
+We **NO LONGER** welcome freeloaders.

 ## Jun 21st, 2024
 Due to economic pressure, we have to move the lx-music-api-server from Seoul, South Korea to Poland.